samuel-ogbonnaya/google_coral_detection/README.md

    "...--mount type=bind,src=${DETECT_DIR},dst=/tensorflow/models/research/your-dir detect-tutorial-tf1"
    ```
 ### Download and configure the training data
-Before running the bash script, complete the follwoing for pre-processing your image data, or utilise you own pre-processing method.
+Before running the bash script from within the docker container, complete the following for pre-processing your image data, or utilise you own pre-processing methods:
-> ./prepare_checkpoint_and_dataset.sh --network_type mobilenet_v1_ssd --train_whole_model false
 - Collate your collected images into a folder
 - Take a clean subset of images (e.g not blurred etc)
 - From the preprocessing folder, run the image_naming.py script, then the resizer.py script